 All in all, the knives have been sharp from the box, so look fine in their timber block and also come with an inexpensive price tag when available (which appears to be most of the time in most retailers).
 We were not crazy-wowed, but we weren’t disappointed, either.

-- STAINLESS STEEL BLADES: The Gorilla Grip Knife Set is incredibly durable.
-With sharp, 100 percent stainless steel blades, the knives are professional-grade quality and can cut through nearly any type of food.
-Stainless steel also means the blades are more resistant to rust and corrosion, and the edges retain their sharpness for a longer period of time!
-Plus, it won’t contaminate food with toxic materials like a non-stick blade can.
-Chefs agree, stainless steel blades are the only way to go!
+- Stainless Steel Blades: incredibly durable with sharp, 100 percent stainless steel blades, the knives are professional grade quality and can cut through nearly any type of food; stainless steel also means the blades are more resistant to rust and corrosion, and the edges retain their sharpness for a longer period of time

-- SLIP-RESISTANT HANDLE: Many knives are uncomfortable to use and tend to slip while cutting through something tough, but not Gorilla Grip.
-Our knives and scissor include a lightweight, ergonomic handle that makes them easy to grip while providing a comfortable experience.
-Made from durable TP Rubber, the handles are slip-resistant.
-Never struggle with an awkward grip again!
+- Slip Resistant Handle: knives and scissor include a lightweight, ergonomic handle that makes them easy to grip while providing a comfortable experience; made from durable TP Rubber, the handles are slip resistant

 When knife sets may cost tens of thousands of dollars, this under-$20 choice made several reviewers scratch their minds — but finally, they had been impressed with the caliber.
 One called them”Very tasteful and the knives are extremely sharp.”
 Still, another says, “I cut vegetables another day and my pieces were clean and nice ” Reviewers also love the knife block itself is streamlined enough for smaller spaces.
 In reality, 1 user “mostly purchased it to the knife block” They include, “I do not have the space to get a wooden block.